Payday loans in Saskatchewan

 - It follows consumer protection laws.
-Stay away from lenders who charge more than $17 per $100 loan.
+Stay away from lenders who charge more than $17 in fees per $100 borrowed.

 Watch out for unlicensed lenders

 - Illegally high interest rates or fees.
 It’s common for online lenders to find loopholes to get around maximum interest rates set by the province.
-Make sure to read the fine print and avoid any company that is charging over $17 per $100 on your loan.
+Make sure to read the fine print and avoid any company that is charging over $17 per $100 borrowed.